guettli/golang-and-vscode/README.md

 [Peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) Subtly change the workspace color of your workspace.
 Ideal when you have multiple VS Code instances and you want to quickly identify which is which.

+[TODO Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) This extension searches your workspace for comment tags like TODO and FIXME, and displays them in a tree view in the activity bar.

 # settings.json

 # Colors